 By 2000 it was clear that religion was making a comeback.
 Name a religion and it had believers in the city, sometimes a lot of them.
 In our overview in New York Glory: religions in the city Anna Karpathakis and I concluded, “Conservative religions have found ways to thrive in New York City.”
 Despite my […]

 Op-Ed: Defeating the “Elijah Complex” in 1978.
 A Retrospective by Joe Battaglia of Renaissance Communications

 In the rocky years of 1978-1979 life started to come back to the Christian church in the New York area.
 Several things worked together to create a sense of renewed possibilities for church growth.
 Campus Crusade’s Here’s Life evangelistic campaign which was launched in Manhattan in 1976 helped to create a shared identity among believers in […]

-The decline of the evangelicals is peculiar to a fifty year period within the city’s almost four hundred year history.
-The religious decline was bracketed by a predominance of evangelicalism in the 19th and early 20th Century and its revival starting in the 1970s.
-The periods of evangelical effervescence were marked by massive immigration, migration […]
+The decline of the evangelicals was peculiar to a fifty year period in the mid-20th Century within the city’s almost four hundred year history.
+Evangelicalism predominated in the 19th and early 20th Century.